Well, what do you reckon to all this fancy talk of us having our very own little Marina then – how posh is that!

 But stranger things do happen at sea so I have thrown a life belt on my sinking feeling.

-The once desolate Dockland has also been beautifully boosted by the hordes of aspiring young professionals settling in our seaside town.
+The former desolate Dockland has also been beautifully boosted by the hordes of aspiring young professionals settling in our seaside town.

 Discouraged by Diff’s pricey property market, the socially mobile Millennials have cannily moved into the site’s happy little homes.